Meet Our Board of Directors

 Self-Advocate

 Keith Wright is a strong self-advocate and is active in his community.
 He graduated with a Bachelor of Science from Mitchell College where he majored in Business Administration and minored in Graphic Design.
-Mr. Wright is industrious, determined and is eager to apply his graphic design skills with local nonprofits and businesses.
+Mr. Wright is industrious, determined and is eager to apply his graphic design skills to local nonprofits and businesses.
 Mr. Wright works part-time at Twisted Pretzel in the District.
 Mr. Wright is a member of Project ACTION! and is getting more involved in advocacy work and training.
 He presents at local and national advocacy conferences with Project ACTION! members.